BlazingTwist/CustomMacros/scripts/README.md

 ## General Structure

 You can place any kind of HOCON valid text in the root of your .conf Files.
-There are however a few reserved object keys that required a strictly defined structure:
+There are however a few reserved object keys that require a strictly defined structure:

 * actions
 * displayConfig